 It’s natural that consumers will be drawn towards the cheapest electricity prices in South Australia, but it’s also worth considering other factors, particularly customer service.
-That’s why Canstar Blue produces an annual review of electricity providers in the state to see which are meeting expectations.
-In 2016, Lumo Energy was rated highest overall.
-Lumo Energy earned five-star ratings for customer service and value for money, in addition to overall customer satisfaction.
+That’s why Canstar Blue produces an annual review of electricity providers in the state to see which are actually meeting expectations.
+In 2018, Simply Energy is rated highest overall.

 South Australians are paying a high price for electricity, but you can help reduce costs by ensuring you are getting a good deal.
 Compare plans from other providers and make the most informed decision you can.
 We hope this price comparison proves helpful, because if there is one message to take away from this, it’s that shopping around is hugely important.